kaerhae/dotnet-voyage-log/README.md

 # dotnet-voyage-log

 ## Overview
 Travel logging backend service powered by ASPNET core, PostgreSQL, and S3 storage.
 Service contains user-management and voyage-log management, which can be integrated to frontend or CLI.
-Service is mostly aimed to run with docker-compose, but it scalable enough to run on IIS server with external PostgreSQL database and S3 storage.
+Service is mostly aimed to run with docker-compose, but it scalable enough to run on IIS server with S3 storage and external PostgreSQL database.

+Service has policies for admin, user and anonymous access.
+Voyage-log supports following details:
+ - Topic
+ - Description
+ - Notes
+ - Country
+ - Region
+ - Locations longitude coordinate
+ - Locations latitude coordinate
+ - Multiple images
+    * Images are received as IFormFile, and are uploaded to S3 storage.
+Voyage-log will be saved with image keys as identifiers, and can be retrieved to frontend by ImageController operation.

 For further description of app CRUD operations, read controller documentation [here](dotnet-voyage-log/Controllers/README.md).